DLM-IBM/glossary/index.md

 A user interface component that provides a comprehensive summary of pertinent information from various sources to the user.

-### data source
-{: #x2176124}

-The source of data itself, such as a database or XML file, and the connection information necessary for accessing the data.

 ### data store
 {: #x2052849}